 - Recommanded for all breed sizes

 Older cats may have become less active due to their worsening dental health.
-Iams Proactive Health Senior Adult Cat Food is an optimum diet for cats over the age of 10 years.
+Iams Proactive Health Senior Adult Cat Food is an optimum diet for older cats over the age of 10 years.

 4: I AND LOVE AND YOU Grain Free Canned Cat Food